About

 In these ways, wolves are in my marrow; an intrinsic part of me and my life.”

-adamicon20Adam has a life-long passion for wolves.
+adamicon20Nik has a life-long passion for wolves.
 An alumnus of Marlboro College, his undergraduate thesis centered on wolf hunting behavior, wolves in literature, and fiction writing – blending multiple fields to explore a diverse picture of this predator.
 Much of this learning coalesced during a summer of work at Mission:Wolf in Colorado, a wolf refuge that focuses on education and sustainability, and trips to Yellowstone National Park.
 He is a member of the Northeast Wolf Coalition, and has been actively involved in bringing wolf education to Southern Vermont.
-Adam brings a diversity of skills to Wolfgard, from storytelling to facilitating outdoor, experiential education to non-profit management.
+Nik brings a diversity of skills to Wolfgard, from storytelling to facilitating outdoor, experiential education to non-profit management.
 This diversity comes from the many “hats” he has worn — carpenter, teaching outdoor leadership and wilderness survival skills, volunteer EMT, and many others.
 He holds a Master of Science in Management focused on Mission-Driven Organizations from the Marlboro College Graduate Program, and is devoted to making a wolf refuge in Vermont a reality.

 Allison Turner, Treasurer